testfairy/docs/docs/051_Platforms/62_Nativescript.md

 TestFairySDK.log("Your log message here");
 ```

 We recommend wrapping all log statements with a custom method, which will output to both the console and to TestFairy sessions.
-One suggestion we have is to add a method that looks as follows:
+One suggestion we have is to add a method that looks like this:

 ```
 var _testfairyConsoleLog = console.log;